aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPT to XLSM?</h2>

+PowerPoint presentations are widely used for creating presentations, but they are not suitable for data analysis.
+Microsoft Excel is the most popular spreadsheet application and is used for data analysis and manipulation.
+Converting a PowerPoint presentation to an Excel spreadsheet allows users to analyze the data in the presentation and make changes to it.

-For a Python developer, who is trying to add a PPT to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPT and XLSM files.
+<h2>How Aspose.Total Helps for PPT to XLSM Conversion?</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process of a PowerPoint presentation to an Excel spreadsheet.
+It is a full package of various APIs dealing with different file formats, including PPT and XLSM files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The conversion process is mainly in two steps.
+Firstly, the Aspose.Slides for Python via .NET API is used to convert the PPT file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides features such as creating, manipulating, and converting spreadsheets.
+It also supports a wide range of features such as formatting, data validation, and conditional formatting.

+The Aspose.Total for Python via .NET API is a powerful tool for developers who need to automate the conversion process of a PowerPoint presentation to an Excel spreadsheet.
+It is easy to use and provides a wide range of features that can help developers create powerful applications.

 {{% /blocks/products/pf/feature-page-summary %}}